 The best gifts for Android users

-Google has offered support for Spanish for quite some time with its Home speakers, but in a recent update, the company quietly added support for a handful of dialects of that language (via Android Police).
+Google has offered support for Spanish for quite some time in Assistant, but in a recent update, the company quietly added support for a handful of dialects of that language (via Android Police).
 Available in Google Home’s settings, users can adjust the device’s language to one of three Spanish dialects including España, México, and EE.UU, which are used in Spain, Mexico, and the US respectively.

 To change your language settings on Google Home, simply open up the Google Home app on your connected smartphone, navigate to “More Settings,” and find your Home speaker in the “Devices” section.
 Under that, there should be an option to change “Assistant language,” with support for these new options listed.